edcarp/python-intermediate-esces/_episodes/06-merging-data.md

 ## Joining Two DataFrames

 To better understand joins, let's grab the first 10 lines of our data as a subset to work with.
-We'll use the `.head` method to do this.
+We'll again use the `.head` method to do this.
 We'll also read in the meta data for the buoys 'buoys_data.csv' as a look-up table.

 ~~~
 # Read in first 10 lines of waves table
 wave_sub = waves_df.head(10)

-# Import a small subset of the species data designed for this part of the lesson.
-# It is stored in the data folder.
-buoys_df = pd.read_csv('data/buoys_data.csv', keep_default_na=False, na_values=[""])
 ~~~
 {: .language-python}

-In this example, `buoys_df` is the lookup table containing buoy names and information that we want to join with the data in `wave_sub` to produce a new DataFrame that contains all of the columns from both `buoys_df` *and* `waves_df`.
+We've already read in `buoys_df`, which is the table containing buoy names and information that we want to join with the data in `wave_sub` to produce a new DataFrame that contains all of the columns from both `buoys_df` *and* `waves_df`.